amp-labs/ai/README.md

 # Official Ampersand AI SDKs

-This repo contains the official Ampersand AI SDK as well as the offical MCP servers for Ampersand.
+This repo contains the official Ampersand AI SDK and the offical MCP server for Ampersand.

-- [@amp-labs/ai](https://www.npmjs.com/package/@amp-labs/ai) - Official Ampersand AI SDK that exposes tools for your AI agents to manage and interact with integrations with your customer's SaaS tools.
+- [AI SDK](https://docs.withampersand.com/ai-sdk) - Official Ampersand AI SDK that exposes tools for your AI agents to manage and interact with integrations with your customer's SaaS tools.
-- [@amp-labs/mcp-server](https://www.npmjs.com/package/@amp-labs/mcp-server) - Official Ampersand MCP server that exposes the tools from the Ampersand AI SDK.
+- [MCP server](https://docs.withampersand.com/mcp) - Official Ampersand MCP server that exposes the tools from the Ampersand AI SDK.

 The `examples` directory contains examples of how to use the AI SDK with popular agent frameworks.

-To learn more about Ampersand, visit our [website](https://www.withampersand.com).
+Ampersand is a platform for AI builders to add B2B SaaS integrations to their agentic apps.
+To learn more, visit our [website](https://www.withampersand.com).

 ## Ampersand AI SDK